szczyglis-dev/py-gpt/README.md

 - Local and remote tools can be enabled or disabled independently in the Chat with Agents preset with **Allow local tools** and **Allow remote tools**.
 - Models with native function calling use it when available; the runtime can fall back to a ReAct agent for compatible models without native function calling.

-Local plugin execution is integrated with the normal PyGPT command/tool system, so enabled plugins can provide filesystem access, Code Interpreter, system commands, web search, custom commands, integrations, and other capabilities according to their own configuration and security restrictions.
+Local plugin execution is integrated with the normal PyGPT command/tool system, so enabled plugins can provide filesystem access, Code interpreter (v2), system commands, web search, custom commands, integrations, and other capabilities according to their own configuration and security restrictions.

 ### Settings